 Tarot is becoming more common as a tool for reflection.
 Many people have a practice of pulling a card every morning to help them feel centered and to engage more deeply with whatever happens that day.
 A lot of writers pull cards for their characters, or for direction when they feel stuck in their writing.

-My latest course offering at the Community House is Card Slinging for Word Architects.
+My latest course offering at the Community House is Writing for Wellness.
+Click here for details

 I am offering the Left of Centre Memoir course at the Community House in Castlemaine in February.
 Click here for details.